The Tien Group

 connectivity, and larger network sizes.

-Current efforts are focused on specific applications, including the
+Current efforts are focused on specific appl

-microfluidic scaffolds suitable for composite tissue engineering.
+creation of large-scale microfluidic scaffolds suitable for composite tissue engineering.

 Engineering